JR54562/MTA/README.md

 No installation is required.
 A profile can be created on the main page initially.

+## User Stories

+- As a User, I want to be able to create an account.
+- I want to be able to change my user name and password.
+- I want to add a song to the database.
+- I want to edit and delete my songs.
+- I want to view all songs in the database.
+- The ability to search by song name.
+- The ability to search by album name.
+- The ability to search by artist name.
+- The ability to search by year.
+- The ability to search by length.
+- The ability to search by genre.

 ## Usage

 In order to use the app, a user will need to register the first time and then only login on subsequent visits.